 The fact that a robust reputation is a core pre-requisite to business success is an absolute given in today’s stressed margins, future-uncertain environment.
 Thriving in a VUCA (volatile, uncertain, complex, and ambiguous) world requires a communicator’s play-book which is in a sense the distillate of heterogenous challenges.
 It hardly comes across as any surprise, therefore, that CFOs, who have more than just an abiding interest in their companies’ growth and well-being, are closely interfaced with anything and everything that affects this.
-In the First Partner’s India Innovation Outlook 2019 survey report which was recently released at the Innovation First Communication Conclave 2019, the CFOs expectations from communicators came to light as did the suggestions on what CFOs desired more from their communication teams.
+In the First Partner’s India Innovation Outlook 2019 survey report which was recently released at the Innovation First Communication Conclave 2019, the CFO’s expectations from communicators came to light as did the suggestions on what CFOs desired more from their communication teams.

 CFOs have weighed in overwhelmingly on a simple overriding premise.
 Communicators absolutely need to upskill on those particular areas which directly impact the CFOs world-view and work domain.
 It is thus quite evident why 30 percent of the respondents in the survey said that they would like to see their communication partners become more skilled at outcome analytics and financial metrics.
-It may also be extremely interesting to note that another 30 percent of the respondents felt that communicators need to become better at addressing skill sets which focus on stakeholders not being addressed by other marketing outreaches.
+It may also be extremely interesting to note that another 30 percent of the respondents felt that communicators need to become better at addressing skill sets that focus on stakeholders not being addressed by other marketing outreaches.
 The other skills that CFOs are looking at in their communicator’s arsenal to improve are: